rapid7/metasploit-framework/documentation/modules/post/multi/gather/fetchmailrc_creds.md

 ## Vulnerable Application

-Post Module to obtain credentials saved for IMAP, POP and other mail retrieval protocols in fetchmail's `.fetchmailrc`.
+Post module to obtain credentials saved for IMAP, POP and other mail retrieval protocols in fetchmail's `.fetchmailrc`.

 This file is kept in user's home directories to configure fetchmail,